 Crooked Island is one of the least-visited and most productive fisheries in the Bahamas, about as far from Florida as one can get and still be in Bahamian waters.
 The location of the island is important when you consider that weather patterns in this southern area are usually more consistent and warmer than other Bahamian islands, especially throughout the winter months.
-The expansive lodge grounds at Crooked Island Lodge include a pleasant swimming beach; sea kayaks are available to tour the coast and visit the historic lighthouse.
+The expansive lodge grounds at Crooked Island Lodge include a pleasant swimming beach with sea kayaks that are available to tour the coast.
 All guest rooms sit at the tip of Pittstown Point, providing easy access to the ocean.
 The Lodge accommodates a maximum of 12 anglers per week, something that the owners believe will ensure the quality of fishing for many years to come.
 Aside from the fantastic bonefishing, permit and tarpon can be found during most months of the year, and the guides on the island are eager to fish for them.

 Located on the northwest corner of Crooked Island, Pittstown Point is an oceanfront resort with 12 island-style rooms.
 Ten rooms have two double beds, and two rooms have one king bed.
 Each of the rooms has a private bath.
 All bedrooms and bathrooms are recently-renovated, giving guests the choice of air-conditioned rooms or cooling rooms with natural breezes and ceiling fans.
 The Lodge looks onto the beautiful Bird Rock Lighthouse, which was built in 1876.
 A 3,500′ foot airstrip is available if you plan to fly your own plane to the island.